oemof/oemof-db/README.rst

   .. code:: bash

     git@github.com:oemof/oemof_pg.git

-Then you can install it using pip3 (or pip2) with the -e flag.
+Then you can install it using pip3 with the -e flag.

   .. code:: bash